fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 kubectl get svc -n kube-system
 ```

-You should see a `traefik` service in the `kube-system` namespace.
+There's a `traefik` service in the `kube-system` namespace.
 This `LoadBalancer` service is used by the ingress controller.
 If everything worked fine, `inlets` should have provided a public IP to this service.
 Make note of it.

 ![Fidning Inlet public IP](/assets/uploads/raspberry-pi-inlets.png#wide "Inlet public IP")